Palestinian diplomat appeals for Gaza truce to be extended as EU and Arab nations meet in Spain

 “Continued escalation will produce no severe pain for any party,” Prince Faisal said.
 “The only sure result is more destruction, radicalization and further conflict at the expense of Palestinian lives, as well as regional security, including that of Israel.
 Since this crisis erupted, we have been clear on condemning all the targeting of civilians in any form.
 On both sides.”

-Borrell said he wants the focus of the gathering to be on how to manage the humanitarian crisis in Gaza once hostilities finally stop.
+Borrell said he wanted the gathering to focus on managing the humanitarian crisis in Gaza once hostilities finally stop.
 The EU would want the United Nations to take a leading role in establishing how best to fill any security vacuum should Israeli forces defeat Hamas, according to a senior EU official who was not authorized to speak publicly and spoke on condition of anonymity.

 Borrell mentioned in his opening remarks that there were Arab partners who "don’t want to talk about the day after in Gaza without having a clear and credible political prospect.
 That is why we should agree today to work together to build such a political horizon.”